 This is an excellent time to start a career in IT and tech.
 These industries are on the rise in Canada, with steady employment growth across the country.
 Whether you’re starting from scratch or skilling up with new certifications, there are many training options (and career paths) to choose from.

 Are you thinking of becoming a network technician or network administrator?
 This path offers a good foundation in computer hardware and software, network security and optimization, installation, and maintenance.

 But what is involved in starting a network technician career?
 What should you know about training, certifications, and getting your foot in the door?

-Walk through these first 5 steps, to make sure you understand the field—and confirm this tech career is right for you.
+Walk through these first five steps to make sure you understand the field—and confirm this tech career is right for you.

 Step #1: Understand what a Network Technician Actually Does

 It sounds obvious, but you’d be surprised how many new students don’t really understand what a network technician actually does.

 It’s true that the job description can change depending on the company and what your employer needs, but the main responsibilities are fairly consistent across the board.
 Here’s what a network technician does:

 Install, operate, and repair local and wide area networks (LANs and WANs)